amalshaji/beaver/README.md

 This is a reverse HTTP proxy over websockets.
 The aim is to securely make call to internal APIs from outside.

+The detailed design is described at the series of [Reverse HTTP proxy over WebSocket in Go](https://dev.to/hgsgtk/reverse-http-proxy-over-websocket-in-go-part-1-13n4) on dev.to.

 How does it works
 -----------------